lankyghana/Cohort-Enrollment-System-CES-/docs/SETUP.md

 3. **Test Database Connection:**
    - Try creating a course in the admin panel
-   - Check Supabase Table Editor to verify data is being saved
+   - Check your database to verify data is being saved

 ## Troubleshooting

-### Issue: "Missing Supabase environment variables"
+### Issue: "Missing API environment variables"

-**Solution:** Make sure your `.env` file exists and contains valid Supabase credentials.
+**Solution:** Make sure your `.env` file exists in the root of the frontend project and contains a valid `VITE_API_BASE_URL`.

-### Issue: "RLS policy violation"
+### Issue: "API connection refused"

-**Solution:** Ensure you've run the complete `schema.sql` file, which includes all RLS policies.
+**Solution:** Ensure your Laravel backend server is running.

 ### Issue: Cannot access admin routes

-**Solution:** Verify your user role is set to `admin` in the `users` table.
+**Solution:** Verify your user role is set to `admin` in the `users` table in your database.

 ### Issue: Email verification not working

 **Solution:**
-- Check Supabase Authentication settings
+- Check your Laravel backend's mail configuration in its `.env` file.
-- Verify redirect URLs are configured
+- Verify that your mail driver (e.g., SMTP, Mailgun) is set up correctly.
-- Check spam folder for verification emails
+- Check spam folder for verification emails.

 ## Next Steps